 It is required that the Information Repository need to know the IP address of the Proxy GW/WIF/AR, so that the MN and the Proxy GW/WIF/AR can exchange SRC frames using TCP or UDP / IP transport.
 However, it may or may not be practical for MN to know the IP address of the target WLAN AP.

-If the MN knows the IP address of the target WLAN AP, it will send the SRC frame to the SRCF in the target WLAN AP using TCP or UDP / IP transport.
+If the MN knows the IP address of the target WLAN AP, it will send the SRC frame to the SR-MIHF in the target WLAN AP using TCP or UDP / IP transport.

 If the MN does not know the IP address of the target WLAN AP, it will need at least something, such as the link-layer address, to identify the target WLAN AP.
-The SRC frame is first sent as the payload of a TCP or UDP / IP packet destined to the collocated Proxy GW/WIF/AR as described in Clause 11.4.3.
+The SRC frame is first sent as the payload of a TCP or UDP / IP packet destined to the collocated Proxy GW/WIF/AR as described in Section 12.
 The SRC frame contains information for the target WLAN network to identify the target WLAN AP.
 The co-located Proxy GW/WIF/AR will find out the IP address of the target WLAN AP and use this address as the destination address of a TCP or UDP / IP packet containing the SRC frame as payload to forward to the target WLAN AP.